aabbtree77/esp32-vpn/README.md

 - HiveMQ with [“Server closed connection without DISCONNECT.”](https://community.hivemq.com/t/connection-fail-in-hivemq-cloud/579/4)

 - Remote desktop control (RDC) horrors.
-Router port forwarding is a waste of time.
-It could be a quick solution when it works, clf. [this SO question](https://stackoverflow.com/questions/54878001/cannot-get-mosquitto-to-allow-connection-from-outside-local-network), [canyouseeme.org](https://canyouseeme.org/), [yougetsignal.com](https://www.yougetsignal.com/tools/open-ports/).
+Remmina with a necessary router port forwarding could be a quick solution when it works, clf. [this SO question](https://stackoverflow.com/questions/54878001/cannot-get-mosquitto-to-allow-connection-from-outside-local-network), [canyouseeme.org](https://canyouseeme.org/), [yougetsignal.com](https://www.yougetsignal.com/tools/open-ports/).
 Remmina does not punch through every NAT though.
-Even when it does get through, it always involves some manual effort for every goddam specific LAN with its routers.
+Even when it does get through, this always involves some manual effort for every goddam specific LAN with its routers.
 TeamViewer/AnyDesk alikes are expensive, complex, opaque "Web2" SaaS solutions.

 - ...